kathleentrc/nasa-tlx/README.md

 Learn more about it at the official [NASA-TLX website](http://humansystems.arc.nasa.gov/groups/TLX/).
 You can also take a look at the original paper [<cite>Development of NASA-TLX (Task Load Index): Results of Empirical and Theoretical Research</cite>](http://humansystems.arc.nasa.gov/groups/TLX/downloads/NASA-TLXChapter.pdf) (PDF format, 1.4 MB).

-## Modifications in this fork
-- Added subjective assessment questions in the form of Likert-style scales.
-- Added experiment groups for counterbalancing.
-- Weighted TRX scores are now optional.
-- Added multiple rounds for several between-subjects conditions.
-- Demographic information is collected in Step 0.
-- Created data structure for server communication
-- Weights are stored accordingly
-- Provided parameter definitions when weighing NASA TLX
-- Revised instructions to hand over to experimenter before continuing the next NASA round
-- TLX scales are reset before each round
-- Added ERROR warnings to user input texts (can be deactivated by setting variable enforce_user_input to false)
-- Removed Highcharts
-- Integrated Node Express Server for Data Collection
-- Added final questionnaire with open text forms

 ## Installation
 [download](https://github.com/Til-D/nasa-tlx/archive/master.zip) the ZIP file, unzip it, install node, express, and other dependencies specified in the package.json, fire up the express server and navigate to localhost.